DJ5harma/ChatApplicationBackend/README.md

-Apparently, my backend server's free credits have been exhausted 😅.
+Apparently, I'm running out of free credits on my backend server provider 😅 so the app may fail to work beyond the Login form when you see this, so run locally :

-You can run this locally:
+# To run this locally:

 Clone these 2 repos: